Want to make some extra money without leaving your home? Lucky for you, there are plenty of great online side jobs you can pick up.

 Since each industries’ outlook varies, it’s hard to make a universal prediction for all consulting jobs.
-However, the marketing consulting market is set to boom by $3.83 billion from 2022 to 2026, and management consulting is expected to see a 14% increase in job growth in 2022.
+However, the marketing consulting market is set to boom by $3.83 billion from 2022 to 2026.

 It’ll take months (and maybe years) to start bringing in consistent traffic.
 However, once you start seeing high numbers, you can begin sustainable monetizing.